Ribchester Bridge

 Ribchester Bridge is a toll-free, three-span bridge over the River Ribble near Ribchester, Lancashire, England.
-A Grade II listed structure, located about 0.75 mi east of the village, it actually crosses the river between the civil parishes of Clayton-le-Dale and Dutton.
+A Grade II listed structure about 0.75 mi east of the village, it actually crosses the river between the civil parishes of Clayton-le-Dale and Dutton.
 The bridge carries the two-lane traffic of the B6245 Ribchester Road.

 Thought to have been constructed in 1774, it is built of sandstone and consists of three segmental arches on triangular cutwaters, with a string course and a solid parapet.
 The bridge has an overall length 71.8 m and width of 6.8 m (deck plus 300 mm-wide parapets).
 The central span in the largest at 23.2 m with a rise of 5.5 m, with the others of differing, slightly smaller dimensions.

 This point on the river is above the tidal limit, the banks approximately 90 ft above the Ordnance datum.
 It has been an important crossing for millennia with the Roman fort here positioned to guard it; however, the origin of the earliest bridge is uncertain.
 The current bridge's predecessor had been constructed in 1669.
-William Stukeley in his 'Itinerarium Curiosum', published in 1721, described it as "a noble bridge of four very large arches" half a mile above Ribchester.
+William Stukeley in his Itinerarium Curiosum, published in 1721, described it as "a noble bridge of four very large arches" half a mile above Ribchester.
 The county authorities must have been aware of problems, as in 1769 tenders were invited for its reconstruction, but it collapsed during a flood in 1772.

 That bridge had also replaced another of unknown age.
 A charter of 1354 gave permission for the building of a bridge of wood or stone across the river at a place called 'Madynford', also granting some land for the use of the ferryman; however, this was possibly considerably downstream, near Osbaldeston Hall, where a ferry-crossing was still recorded in the mid-19th century.